Zynth9999/FigmaToAdafruit/README.md

 ### - Supports multiple libraries!
 ### - Turn the object into a touchable button!
 ### - It automatically adds the color using tft.color565().
-### - Planned support for automatically putting rounded corners in the code it spits out!
+### - Automatically spit out the corner radius into the line!
 ### - ~~Planned theme support (who even uses light theme ?)~~ ONLY DARK THEME BECAUSE I SAY SO (LIGHT IS OVERRATED)
 ![Img1](img1.jpg)